-Consciously and subconsciously, we process every image we see within the blink of an eye.
-In fact, this study shows that human beings assess an image within 13 milliseconds.
-Each one of them communicates something to us—a message, an attitude, an emotion, or all of the above.
+We process every image they see within the blink of an eye.
+Studies show that human beings assess images within 13 milliseconds.
+Each one communicates something to us—a message, an attitude, an emotion, or all of the above.

 - Select brand imagery that resonates with your target market